 CVE-2026-1354: CWE-322 in Zero Motorcycles Zero Motorcycles firmware

 Zero Motorcycles firmware versions 44 and prior contain a vulnerability that allows an attacker to forcibly pair a device with the motorcycle via Bluetooth when the motorcycle is in pairing mode.
 This enables the attacker to potentially upload malicious firmware over-the-air.
-The attacker must be in proximity, understand the pairing process, and maintain the connection throughout the firmware update.
-No official patch or remediation guidance is currently available.
+The attack requires the attacker to be in proximity of the motorcycle, understand the full Bluetooth pairing process, and maintain the connection throughout the firmware update.
+The vulnerability is identified as CWE-322 and has a CVSS score of 6.
+4, indicating medium severity.

 AI Analysis